 Roasted almonds are a healthy, grab-n-go, low carb snack.
 These spicy nuts will put a little pep in your step, and they are delicious any time of the day.

-Almonds (as well as coconut) seem to be a major player in a clean eating, low carb lifestyle.
-The more research I do, the more I realize that, apart from meats, healthy fats and low-starch veggies, almonds are a great way to supplement your eating plan.
+Almonds (as well as coconut) seem to be a major player in a clean eating, low-carb lifestyle.
+The more research I do, the more I realize that, apart from meats, healthy fats, and low-starch veggies, almonds are a great way to supplement your eating plan.

 Spicy Roasted Almonds